Carly Howard: Curling career

-In 2017, Howard joined her cousin Ashley's Regina, Saskatchewan based rink, playing third on the team.
+Starting in the 2016-17 curling season, Howard joined her cousin Ashley's Regina, Saskatchewan based rink, playing third on the team.
 Carly was the team's "import" player, as she was living in Toronto at the time.
 The team played at the 2018 Saskatchewan Scotties Tournament of Hearts, where they finished with a 3–5 record.
 The team played in the 2019 Saskatchewan Scotties Tournament of Hearts as well, but went 2–6.

 In 2019, Howard returned to play for an Ontario based team, playing third for the Lauren Horton rink for one season, before joining the Jestyn Murphy rink in 2020.
 The team played in the 2021 Canadian Olympic Curling Pre-Trials, where they finished pool play with a 2–4 record.
 The team would later qualify for the 2022 Ontario Scotties Tournament of Hearts, which was postponed to April that year due to the COVID-19 pandemic in Ontario.
 At the Ontario Hearts, Howard skipped the team, with Murphy playing lead instead.
 The team, which also consisted of Stephanie Matheson and Grace Holyoke went 5–2 in the round robin.
 They beat Team Hollie Duncan (skipped by Sherry Middaugh) in the semifinals, before losing to Rachel Homan in the final.
+In 2023, the Murphy team disbanded and Howard soon formed her own team, alongside Allison Flaxey, Lynn Kreviazuk, and Laura Hickey.
+They qualified for the 2024 Ontario Scotties Tournament of Hearts, where they lost to Team Danielle Inglis 7–8 in the final.

+Katelyn Wasylkiw replaced Flaxey at third for the 2024–25 curling season.